GiGurra/heisenberg/README.md

 ## Try it

-Put a project dependency in your sbt file in your build.sbt.
+Put a project dependency in your build.sbt.
 At some point in the future I will probably push it to sonatype/maven central as well.

 ```sbt